 - make sure hot pipes are fitted out of the way or are lagged (insulated) to avoid burns

 If your tap is hard to turn, you can get levers or easy-grip knobs that fit over the top (£5 - £10).
 Before you buy, check there's enough space around the tap for the lever to turn fully.

-You can also get taps with easy-to-use features from £50 - such as taps with smaller levers, taps you just have to flick, push-button taps, automatic taps (from £100) and taps you operate with your knee or foot.
+You can also get taps with easy-to-use features (from £50).
+These include taps with smaller levers, taps you just have to flick, push-button taps, automatic taps (from £100), and taps you operate with your knee or foot.